mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

 Uses `GSAS-II <https://subversion.xray.aps.anl.gov/trac/pyGSAS>`_
 (Toby & Von Dreele, 2013) as external software to fit peaks to a powder / engineering diffraction pattern.
-Here the process of peak fitting is in the sense of Rietveld fitting or Rietveld refinement.
+Here the process of peak fitting is in the context of Rietveld / Pawley / Le Bail analysis (Le Bail 2005).

 This algorithm uses the peak fitting (or "Peaks List") functionality included in the `powder calculation module
 <https://subversion.xray.aps.anl.gov/pyGSAS/sphinxdocs/build/html/GSASIIpwd.html>`_